John Galt (novelist): Career, early publications

 During a subsequent trip to Europe, where he was commissioned by a merchant firm to establish trade agreements, Galt met and befriended Lord Byron in Gibraltar.
-He traveled with Byron and his companion, John Hobhouse, 1st Baron Broughton to Malta.
+He traveled with Byron and his companion, John Hobhouse, 1st Baron Broughton, to Malta.
 He met them again in Greece.
-Parting company, Galt continued alone to Constantinople, Adrianople and then Sophia.
+Parting company, Galt continued alone to Constantinople, Adrianople and then Sofia.
 He returned to Greenock via Ireland.
 He then embarked to London to pursue business plans, but these did not come to fruition and he took to writing.
 Galt wrote an account of his travels, which met with moderate success.
 Decades later, he would also publish the first full biography of Lord Byron.
 He also published the first biography of the painter Benjamin West, The Life and Studies of Benjamin West (1816, expanded 1820).

 In 1813, Galt attempted to establish a Gibraltarian trading company, in order to circumvent Napoleon's embargo on British trade; however, Wellington's victory in Spain made this no longer necessary.
 Galt then returned to London and married Elizabeth Tilloch, daughter of Alexander Tilloch.
-They had three boys.
+They had three boys, John Galt Jr (1814–1866), Thomas Galt (1815–1901), and Alexander Tilloch Galt (1817–1893).
 In 1815, he became Secretary of the Royal Caledonian Asylum in London.
 He also privately consulted in several business ventures.

 Galt started to submit articles to Blackwood's Magazine in late 1819, and in March 1829 he sent Blackwood the publishers the plan for "The Ayrshire legatees".